 The selection of news below consists only of the items with an enduring interest that have appeared here since January 2013.

 The pattern of stops for the CCC Mobile Library has changed.
-We are still visited on the third Tuesday of every month, but there is only one stop now, on Meldreth Road, and it's from 10:00 to 10:30.
+We are now visited on the third MONDAY of every month, but there is only one stop now, on Meldreth Road, and it's from 10:00 to 10:30.